-If oatmeal stout is made with oats, you might get nervous when I mention milk stout.
+- Milk stout might make you nervous after learning that oatmeal stout is made with oats.
 But don't worry: brewers aren't dumping the dregs from their morning cereal into the tank.
 Milk stouts are made with powdered lactose sugar.
 This stuff cannot be fermented by regular ale yeast, so it leaves behind sweetness and body that soften the roasty bitter edge common in other stouts.

-The biggest and baddest stouts are the imperial stouts, also known as Russian imperial stouts.
+- Imperial stouts are the biggest and baddest of stouts, also known as Russian imperial stouts.
 Here, the story is true: these started out as a specialty product brewed in England for Russian empress Catherine the Great, and they're boozy, aggressive beasts.
 Americans have run away with their own interpretations of the style, but English examples tend to have a whole lot of fruity flavors accompanied by big doses of malt or hop-derived bitterness in a dense, dark liquid.

 Old Ale/English Barleywine